Travelling to Kenya

 I hadn't seen Nairobi in several years, thus when my sister-in-law was driving us home from the airport, I didn't recognize the relatively newly-built expressway.
 The tall towers being built on the way were a stark reminder of the progress being made in Kenya.

-Nairobi Expressway: Image Courtesy Gursevak Kasbia
+Nairobi Expressway: Image Courtesy Gursevak Kasbia |

 We arrived home only to see how multiple buildings now surrounded the home where my wife grew up.
 I was able to head out and see just how much things had changed, including some new malls that had been built, the southern bypass which we used to head towards Nakuru.
 We were able to get through the city with great ease using the newly created expressway.
-New grocery chains along with renovated recreation complexes contributed to the cosmopolitan atmosphere
+New grocery chains along with renovated recreation complexes contributed to the cosmopolitan atmosphere.
+Travel

 Nairobi: